icenel/EDPagingView/README.md

 <img src="https://raw.githubusercontent.com/icenel/EDPagingView/assets/layout.jpg">

-The picture above is how the layout looks like when displaying 100 views.
-The green view is the page and the white view behind it it the scroll view.
+The picture above shows how the layout looks like when displaying 100 views.
+The green view is the page and the white view behind it is the scroll view.
 <b>EDPagingView</b> only adds pages that are visible on the screen as subviews and never stores the invisible pages in the memory.

 ##Requirements